tytydraco/yessleep/out/I_was_dispatched_to_a_child_in_distress_The_events_that_took_place_will_never_make_sense.md

 Then a shout.
-Sharp, furious, loud*.*
+Sharp, furious, loud.